 Several varieties of tomato plants are known to flourish on the island's volcanic soil!

-Tomato paste production began in the 19th century for this family-owned factory, which was the first one to produce canned tomato products in the Balkans, using advanced equipment.
+Tomato paste production began in the 19th century for this family-owned factory, which was the first to produce canned tomato products in the Balkans, using advanced equipment.

 The factory became very successful and the tomatoes used in its production were locally harvested, in Pyrgos village, until it had to shut down permanently due to a decline in tomato production in 1981.

-Entrance tickets cost €10, while children under 11 years old can enter for free and some visitors may be eligible for a reduced ticket price (€6).
-Below, you will find the visiting hours of the museum: June-September: 10:00 – 18:00 April, May, October: 10:00-16:00 Mondays: Closed
+Entrance tickets cost €10, while children under 12 years old can enter for free.
+Some visitors may be eligible for a reduced ticket price (€6).
+Visiting hours: June-September: 10:00 – 18:00 April, May, and October: 10:00-16:00 Mondays: Closed

 For more information about the museum and its facilities, visit its official website or dial (+30) 22860 5141.